China Scholars Program

 Introduction to Contemporary China

 The China Scholars Program (CSP) is an interactive, synchronous online course for high school students in the United States—part of Stanford University’s SPICE Program in Pre-Collegiate Global Learning.
 Students will explore key issues in contemporary China, spanning politics, economics, social issues, culture, and the arts, and with an emphasis on its relationship with the United States.
 Real-time “virtual classrooms” with leading scholars, experts, and former government officials from Stanford University and other institutions, provide a rigorous learning experience.

-Modeled after SPICE’s long-running Reischauer Scholars Program on Japan, the CSP selects 20-25 exceptional high school sophomores, juniors, and seniors from throughout the United States to engage in a one-semester, intensive study of contemporary China.
+Modeled after SPICE’s long-running Reischauer Scholars Program on Japan, the CSP selects about 20 exceptional high school sophomores, juniors, and seniors from throughout the United States to engage in a one-semester, intensive study of contemporary China.

-Students accepted to the Fall 2018 program must be available to participate from mid-August through December 2018, including attendance at 12 real-time "virtual classrooms" on Tuesday or Thursday evenings (specific dates TBA).
-Students should expect to allot approximately 6 hours per week to complete the lectures, discussions, readings, and assignments.
+Students accepted to the Spring 2019 program must be available to participate from February 6 through June 4, 2020, including attendance at 12 real-time "virtual classrooms" on Thursday evenings (specific dates TBA).
+Students should expect to devote approximately 6 hours per week to complete the lectures, discussions, readings, and assignments.
 Since this is a distance-learning course, however, students can structure most of the work around their individual schedules.
 The CSP will equip participants with a rare degree of expertise about China and its relationship with the United States that may have a significant impact on their choice of study and future careers.
-Students do not need to know the Chinese language or have any prior experience with China to participate in this course.
+Students do not need to know the Chinese language or have prior experience with China to participate in this course.